DaTebe/destroyclaims/docs/std-extensions.md

 An example of such a method is the Gutmann algorithm.
 + `physically destroyed`: The hardware on which the data is physically stored must be destroyed.
 Usually, a DCA will not be able to perform this level.

+> 💡 A DCA does not have to support all levels to support the extension itself.
+> If a level is not supported, the DCA can return `false` when evaluating the extension.
+> A DCA MAY also provide a notification.

 |field name|required|description|type|example|
 |---|---|---|---|---|